 Eat a balanced diet.

-Join a smoking cessation program, or other support group.
+Join a quit-smoking program, or other support group.

 Disconnect your activities of smoking and replace them with newer healthier activities.

 In some cases, nicotine replacement products can help break a smoking habit.
 Nicotine

 replacement products continue to give you nicotine to meet your nicotine craving.

 But these products don't contain the tars and toxic gases that cigarettes have.
 Talk